Mind-Sports-Games/playstrategy-bot/wiki/Configure-lichess-bot.md

   - `challenge_initial_time`: A list of initial times (in seconds and to be chosen at random) for the challenges.
   - `challenge_increment`: A list of increments (in seconds and to be chosen at random) for the challenges.
   - `challenge_days`: A list of number of days for a correspondence challenge (to be chosen at random).
   - `opponent_min_rating`: The minimum rating of the opponent bot.
-The minimum rating in lichess is 600.
+The minimum rating in playstrategy is 600.
   - `opponent_max_rating`: The maximum rating of the opponent bot.
-The maximum rating in lichess is 4000.
+The maximum rating in playstrategy is 4000.
   - `opponent_rating_difference`: The maximum difference between the bot's rating and the opponent bot's rating.
   - `rating_preference`: Whether the bot should prefer challenging high or low rated players, or have no preference.
-  - `opponent_allow_tos_violation`: Whether to challenge bots that violated Lichess Terms of Service.
+  - `opponent_allow_tos_violation`: Whether to challenge bots that violated PlayStrategy Terms of Service.
 Note that even rated games against them will not affect ratings.
   - `challenge_mode`: Possible options are `casual`, `rated` and `random`.
   - `challenge_filter`: Whether and how to prevent challenging a bot after that bot declines a challenge.
 Options are `none`, `coarse`, and `fine`.
     - `none` does not prevent challenging a bot that declined a challenge.
     - `coarse` will prevent challenging a bot to any type of game after it declines one challenge.
     - `fine` will prevent challenging a bot to the same kind of game that was declined.

     The `challenge_filter` option can be useful if your matchmaking settings result in a lot of declined challenges.
 The bots that accept challenges will be challenged more often than those that have declined.
-The filter will remain until lichess-bot quits or the connection with lichess.org is reset.
+The filter will remain until playstrategy-bot quits or the connection with playstrategy.org is reset.
   - `block_list`: An indented list of usernames of bots that will not be challenged.
 If this option is not present, then the list is considered empty.
   - `overrides`: Create variations on the matchmaking settings above for more specific circumstances.
 If there are any subsections under `overrides`, the settings below that will override the settings in the matchmaking section.
 Any settings that do not appear will be taken from the settings above. <br/> <br/>
   The overrides section must have the following: